Impacts of aspect ratio on task accuracy in parallel coordinates: Methods

 \paragraph{\textbf{Participants}} Participants were recruited using the online platform Prolific (prolific.co) and were screened to ensure normal or corrected-normal vision.
 Participants were asked for consent then asked to rate their experience with visualization (scale 0-5) and statistics (scale 0-5).
-Demographic data and responses for these questions are detailed in tables \ref{tab:participant_info_a} and \ref{tab:participant_info_b}.
-Participants were paid £1.60 for participation in Task A and £3 for participation in Task B. To prevent learning effects, participants that completed the first part of Task A (with ARs 0.25, 1 and 4) were not eligible to complete the second part.
-For Task A, 205 participants (105 for part 1 and 100 for part 2) were recruited with 200 remaining after QC (103 for part 1 and 97 for part 2); for Task B 49 participants were recruited with 48 remaining after QC.
+Demographic data and responses for these questions are detailed in the supplementary material.
+Participants were paid \pounds1.60 for participation in Task A and \pounds3 for participation in Task B. To prevent learning effects, participants that completed the first part of Task A (with aspect ratios 0.25, 1 and 4) were not eligible to complete the second part.
+For Task A, 205 participants (105 for part 1 and 100 for part 2) were recruited with 200 remaining after quality control (QC) (103 for part 1 and 97 for part 2); for Task B 49 participants were recruited with 48 remaining after QC.

 Participants were asked their age range for both tasks: for Task A the majority of participants were under 40 (86\%); for Task B 87.6\% were under 40.
-For further details, see tables \ref{tab:participant_info_a} and \ref{tab:participant_info_b}.
+For further details, see supplementary materials.
 Participants were also asked a series of questions asking for details of background knowledge of statistics and visualization.
 For Task A, participants were asked to a rate on a Likert scale (1-5) a) their knowledge and experience of visualization methods (median response 3, 75.5\% 3 or lower) and b) their knowledge and experience of statistical methods and analysis (median response 3, 74\% 3 or lower).
-See table \ref{tab:participant_info_a} for details.

 For Task B, participants were asked for their years of experience in a) using and/or knowledge of data visualization methods (median 0-2 years, 77.1\% less than 2 years) and b) using and/or knowledge of statistical methods and analysis (median 0-2 years, 70.8\% less than 2 years).
 Participants were also asked for their experience of using Parallel Coordinates, with 72.9\% having no experience.
-See table \ref{tab:participant_info_b} for details.